Ian-Tseng/natural-gesture-interface/README.md

 ### Idea
-1. It is learn the gesture from hand and predict the gesture to make UI control.
+1. It is learn the gestures from hands and predict the gesture to make UI control.

 ### Model architecture